wojwesoly/YASCL/md/grammar.md

 The word order of YASCL is OSV (object<sup id="a2">[[2]](#f2)</sup>, subject<sup id="a3">[[3]](#f3)</sup>, verb).

-For example, let's look at the sentence _The big dog bit the small man_.
+Let's take the sentence _The big dog bit the small man_ as an example.
 YASCL doesn't have articles, so we will drop them here. _Big dog bit small man_.
 Now, let's change the word order to OSV. _Big dog_ is the subject, _small man_ is the object, and _bit_ is the verb.
 So, the final sentence would look like this: _Small man big dog bit_.

 #### What doesn't YASCL have?\*